 You can use different APIs for different purposes.
 For example, there is Google’s analytics.js that allows tracking user-site interactions, Bing’s Web Search API for retrieving information from SERP, and so on and so forth.

 Nevertheless, a lot of API providers are making huge profits by setting high prices.
 They’d charge a lot of money for every API call you make and highly restrict the number of calls.
-Processing speed also leaves much to be desired.
+The processing speed also leaves much to be desired.

 We’ve chosen DataForSEO because their solutions are the most appropriate for the needs of our business.
-Having the most affordable APIs, they allow you to request results few times for a particular task.
-We can send up to 1000 requests in a minute, which is very substantial.
+Having the most affordable APIs, they allow requesting the results of a particular task a few times.
+We can send up to 2000 API calls in a minute, which is very substantial.
 What’s more, their processing speed is far better compared to other API providers, because at DataForSEO they don’t use proxy websites in the classic sense.
 Instead, there are several data sources that help to diversify the reception of data and return location-specific results.

 How long did it take to get RankActive off the ground?